Improved filters, search, and sort on Members directory

 Let me know what you think.

-#18 Updated by Boone Gorges over 7 years ago
+#18 Updated by Boone Gorges about 10 years ago

 Looks great - thanks so much, Chris.
 Matt, before I get started on implementing some of Chris's suggestions, I want to get the nod from you, so I don't sink time into something that you're not happy with.